Murray Warmath: Playing and coaching career

 While coach, Warmath became known as a catalyst for social change, as he was one of the first major college coaches to take multiple black athletes in a single recruiting class.
+"I have no prejudice against Negro players.
+I am interested in good football players," he declared at his first press conference in 1954.
 Quarterback Sandy Stephens, who was installed as the starting quarterback as a sophomore in 1959, was the first black All-American quarterback.
 With the national exposure of his bowl appearances, Warmath was able to recruit other top black athletes including future NFL stars Bobby Bell, Carl Eller, and Aaron Brown.
+Ironically, the year Warmath won the wire service polls national championship, The University of Mississippi, Warmath's archrival at Mississippi State, only narrowly lost the AP championship vote, but was declared the Football Writers Association of America national champion after it won the Sugar Bowl and all the bowl games were completed.
+Ole Miss, like Mississippi State and most historically white southern universities at the time, would not accept black athletes.
+Many consider it conceivable that this, along with other negative facts and stereotypes about it and the state of Mississippi, could have cost Ole Miss the AP title.

 Warmath's tenure crested after the 1967 Big Ten title season.
 Following a 6–4 record in 1968, he posted losing records in his final three years.
 Following the 1971 season, Cal Stoll was hired as coach of the Gophers and Warmath was made an assistant to the athletic director.
 Warmath stayed in that role until 1978 when he took a job with the Minnesota Vikings as an assistant coach, a position he held for two seasons before becoming a regional scout for the team.

 In 18 seasons at Minnesota, Warmath's teams amassed an 87–78–7 (.526) record and won eight games in a season three times.
 He compiled a career record of 97–84–10.